Linyanotlinda/vrp-putwrite-strategy/README.md

 - S&P 500 daily prices
 - VIX daily values
 - Cboe S&P 500 PutWrite Index historical levels
+- 3-month U.S. Treasury constant-maturity rates (`DGS3MO`) for the idle-cash return

-Raw source files are not included in the repository.
+The source data files used in the notebook are included in this repository for reproducibility.

 ## Notebook